My Point of View

 In my quest to make everything into a feed… I present the Code Snippet Comments feed.
 It goes with this site, which lacks a feed for comments posted on snippets.

 For this feed generation, I used a free service called Feed43.
 It’s quite powerful!
 Basically, you give it a URL and about ten minutes of your life working out some pattern recognition, and voila! you get a feed auto generated every six hours based on the content of the page.
+Nice.

 Update: Version 2 is available here.Today, I finally got fed up with Wikipedia’s lack of watchlist feeds, so I wrote a script that generates them.

 A few of the photos I had uploaded to the Wikimedia Commons have been marked for deletion for some time now due to inadequate license information (my fault entirely), but I didn’t know it because I didn’t think about the Commons having its own separate watchlist.
+Oops.
+That got me thinking… these watchlists should have feeds so I don’t have to keep pulling up my bookmarks every day.